Voyager 2: Scientific instruments

-For more details on the Voyager space probes' identical instrument packages, see the separate article on the overall Voyager Program.

 Mission profile

 Launch and trajectory

 The Voyager 2 probe was launched on August 20, 1977, by NASA from Space Launch Complex 41 at Cape Canaveral, Florida, aboard a Titan IIIE/Centaur launch vehicle.
 Two weeks later, the twin Voyager 1 probe was launched on September 5, 1977.
 However, Voyager 1 reached both Jupiter and Saturn sooner, as Voyager 2 had been launched into a longer, more circular trajectory.